 - Keyla Richardson — Text 20 to 21523

-As with the social vote, online and text votes also end during the final commercial break of each live show.
-“American Idol” kicks off at 8 p.m.
-Eastern time, and the Top 5 will be announced by Seacrest during the final moments of the live episode.
+As with the social vote, online and text votes also end during the final commercial break of the live show, just before 11 p.m.
+Eastern time.
+The winner will be announced by Seacrest live during the final moments of the finale — good luck to your favorite!

 This is very unfair voting If Fans don’t have all these different accounts but only have one there person only receives the 10 votes while someone maybe not as good gets 50 votes from one person.
 Who comes up with these ideas?
 Also why 10 votes per way 1 is sufficient.
 You just want to be able to yell out some huge number that really doesn’t mean anything other than 1 person could cast 50 votes and another 10!
 Good thing we don’t vote in elections that way!